 Achievements so far

-VRE4EIC is carrying out an intense activity in organising a series of workshops in order to engage with e-VRE target user communities and to disseminate project results towards a wider audience.
-In the coming months, four major VRE4EIC workshops events will take place, all over Europe:
+VRE4EIC is carrying out an intense activity in organising a series of workshops to engage with e-VRE target user communities and to disseminate project results towards a wider audience.
+In the coming months, three major VRE4EIC workshops events will take place, all over Europe:

-There will be plenty of opportunities in the next few months to meet with the VRE4EIC partner representatives, and even to get hands-on on the first version of the e-VRE prototype components.
+In addition to these major events, VRE4EIC partners are setting up a large number of training and evaluation sessions targeted to supporting the adoption by VRE software architects and developers, as well as collecting feedback for further enhancements.
+There are thus plenty of opportunities in the next few months to meet with the VRE4EIC partner representatives, and even to get hands-on on the first version of the e-VRE software building blocks.

 |Visit our website!|